 Wilmarsdonk is a lost village north of the city of Antwerp.
-In the sixties it was demolished to make way for the expansion of the port of Antwerp.
+In the sixties, it was demolished to make way for the expansion of the port of Antwerp.
 In 1966, the last remnants of the village were cleared.
-Only the Gothic tower of the Church of St. Lawrence is still standing there today, right in the middle of the stored containers of the Antwerp harbour.
-Another saved monument from the village is the pillory of Wilmarsdonk, it was moved to a village nearby, Berendrecht.
+Only the Gothic tower of the Church of St. Lawrence is still standing there today, right in the middle of the stored containers of the Antwerp harbor.
+Another saved monument from the village is the pillory of Wilmarsdonk, which was moved to a village nearby, Berendrecht.
 More about the pillory here.

-Also a small chapel from Wilmarsdonk was saved and moved to another location.
-She first got a new place in the port itself at quay 126, but not much later she was demolished and rebuild stone by stone to yet another location.
+Also, a small chapel from Wilmarsdonk was saved and moved to another location.
+She first got a new place in the port itself at quay 126, but not much later she was demolished and rebuilt stone by stone to yet another location.
 Since 1986, the little seamen prayer house is at the intersection of Elzasweg the Loodglansstraat at quay 60 in the port of Antwerp.

 Oosterweel is another vanished Belgian village north of the city of Antwerp.
-At the site of the former village there are now the Antwerp oil docks.
+At the site of the former village, there are now the Antwerp oil docks.
 Before the demolishing Oosterweel was the lowest village in Belgium.
 In 1900, at its peak, there were 1075 people living there.
-The old church of Oosterweel, the St. John the Baptist Church and a bridge are kept solely as a monument and is like the church of Wilmarsdonk right in the busy Antwerp harbour.
+The old church of Oosterweel, the St. John the Baptist Church, and a bridge is kept solely as a monument and are like the church of Wilmarsdonk right in the busy Antwerp harbor.
 The church was classified as a protected monument in 1994.
 More about the church of Oosterweel here.

-The village of Oorderen is completely gone, the only thing left is a barn that has been moved to the Bokrijk open air museum for folklore about 100 kilometers away from its original build place.
-Also the mill of Lillo has been moved a few kilometer away from its original place.
+The village of Oorderen is completely gone, the only thing left is a barn that has been moved to the Bokrijk open-air museum for folklore about 100 kilometers away from its original build place.
+Also, the mill of Lillo has been moved a few kilometers away from its original place.
 You can read more about the mill here.